Structure of the United States Space Force

-The United States Space Force is organized by different units: the Space Staff, the field commands, and the space deltas.
+The United States Space Force includes the Space Staff, the field commands, space deltas, and squadrons.

 The Space Force is organized as one of two coequal military service branches within the Department of the Air Force, the other being the United States Air Force.
 Both services are overseen by the Secretary of the Air Force, who has overall responsibility for organizing, training, and equipping the Air Force and Space Force.

 The military head of the Space Force is the chief of space operations (CSO), who is an officer in the grade of general.

 Space Staff

 The Space Staff is the headquarters of the U.S. Space Force.
 Like the U.S. Air Force's Air Staff that is under the Department of the Air Force, it is overseen by the Office of the Secretary of the Air Force.
 It is responsible for developing doctrine, guidance, and plans in performing the Space Force's functions, cooperating with the Air Staff on support issues.
 It is composed of the military service's most senior leaders: the chief of space operations, the vice chief of space operations, and the chief master sergeant of the Space Force.
 Like the other services, there is a director of staff who oversees the synchronization of policies and plans of the headquarters staff and four deputy chiefs of space operations.

 The Space Staff was designed to be lean.
 Compared to the Air Force's nine headquarters directorates, the Space Force merged nine functional areas into four directorates.
 Additionally, each of the four deputy chiefs of space operations has unofficial positional titles akin to that of corporate organizations: chief human capital officer, chief operations officer, chief technology and innovation officer, and chief strategy and resourcing officer.
 The chief human capital officer and chief technology and innovation officer positions are held by senior civilian officials at the SES-3 level, while both the chief operations officer and chief strategy and resourcing officer positions are filled by two lieutenant generals.